Introduction to landscape processes and surveying.

 7 Surveying tasks:

-Demonstrate standard field techniques and methods of calculation and computational data-manipulation used in various surveying tasks applied to industry/construction.
+Demonstrate an understanding of standard field techniques and carry out calculation and computational data-manipulation used in various surveying tasks applied to industry/construction.

 8 Three-dimensional survey:

-Complete a detailed three-dimensional survey of a small area of land.
+Complete a detailed three-dimensional survey plan for a small area of land.

 9 Surveying theory and practice: